laserpants/powerpants/README.md

   | otherwise = Just (fst (findMax px))
 ```

-The additive inverse of a polynomial is constructed simply by negating all values in the map.
+The additive inverse of a polynomial is constructed by negating all values in the map.

 ```haskell
 neg = Px .
 Map.map negate . terms